KTgreenham/TRiP/README.md

 * estimateMotion.m
 * evaluateModel.m
 * modelFitAll.m
-* README.txt
-* screen_shot_matlab.pptx
 * space_time_deriv.m
-* testdata.txt

-Also within code/ is the README.txt file and the testdata.txt file required for the cropAll function described below.
+Also within code/ is the README.txt file, the testdata.txt file required for the cropAll function described below.

 The input directory contains 379 images of 9 plants that were imaged every 20 min.